-Randie holds a B.F.A. in Ceramics, from SUNY New Paltz and a Certificate of Proficiency in Digital Media from Cabrillo Community College.
+Randie holds a B.F.A. in Ceramics, from SUNY New Paltz, New York; 1985 and a Certificate of Proficiency, in Digital Media from Cabrillo Community College; 2000, Santa Cruz, California.

 After graduation from art school in upstate New York, Randie found a home in Seattle, Washington, and apprenticed with many local ceramic artists.
 Learning by doing, she was exposed to all aspects of running a small craft business including production, marketing and development of new work.
 The first art studio was opened in 1987 creating many opportunities including selling at Bellevue Craft Fair, and Seattle Center’s Northwest Craft Center.

 The work reflected a serious and contemplative side.
 The pots were large and sculptural.
 Eventually she abandoned concern for form and starting underglaze painting on the pots, her style evolving in a more colorful, light, whimsical expression.
 After relocating to the central coast of California, she worked for Petroglyph Ceramic Lounge, a paint-your-own ceramics store in Santa Cruz, and managed their production warehouse.